Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 What Features Do I Need To Look Out For?

 This means how far the radios can be apart whilst still allowing communication.
 Many can operate several miles apart.
-You might not need something that can pick up a signal 15 miles away, so a radio with a smaller range will therefore be suitable.
+You might not need something that can pick up a signal 15 miles away, so a radio with a smaller maximum range will therefore be suitable.

-Likewise, you might need something that can communicate up to 35 miles away so then you’ll need to consider a radio with a wider range.
+Likewise, you might need something that can communicate up to 35 miles away so then you’ll need to consider a radio with a wider communication range.

 You might not be the only people out in a certain area communicating via walkie-talkies.
 It’s therefore useful to have more than one channel available in order to avoid interference.